cityofsomerville/Somerville_Daily_Dashboard/README.md

 2. The "Actions" is "start a program," which points to the .bat file in this directory
 3. The .bat file runs the .R script, which uploads the data to our web server through FTP

+## How to transfer to another machine
+1. Use github to get the latest version, which should be current on the official Somerville account
+2. Change the file paths in all R scripts and .bat files to reflect your desktop environment
+3. Copy the config.R file from the current maintainer (this is not commited in Github)
+4. Install all of the R packages listed in each script
+5. Follow the instruction above to automate
+6. Profit

 # TODO
 + ~~Refactor and clean code~~
 + ~~Make sure all NAs in charts get replaced with 0s~~